inolen/gremlin-node/README.md

 [__node-java__](https://github.com/nearinfinity/node-java)

 Bridge API to connect with existing Java APIs.
-Please read the [__node-java__](https://github.com/nearinfinity/node-java) installation notes, as it outlines how to install the node-java module on specific platforms and it's dependencies.
+Please read the [__node-java__](https://github.com/nearinfinity/node-java) installation notes, as it outlines how to install the node-java module on specific platforms and its dependencies.

 [__maven__](http://maven.apache.org/index.html)